Urban Greening Strategy

 Why do you spend so much time and money on tree verge planting and none actually asking the resident if they welcome having a tree or asking if a preferred location is available?
 Why so rude?
 As if the resident doesn't matter?

-Annoyed asked 18 days ago
+Annoyed asked about 2 months ago

 Hello and thank you for your question.